New World Order (professional wrestling): Hogan becomes World Champion; Bischoff's secret is revealed

-At Starrcade, Piper defeated Hogan.
-At the same event, after multiple attempts to convince Diamond Dallas Page to join, Hall and Nash attacked Page in his United States Heavyweight Championship tournament final match against Eddie Guerrero, costing him the match.
-The nWo left with physical possession of the title belt.
-It was then given to Syxx, who began declaring himself as the champion, and Guerrero began feuding with him.
-The next night on Nitro, The Giant was kicked out of the nWo when he refused to perform a chokeslam on Piper during an nWo assault and claiming that he wanted his World Championship match with Hogan.
+At Starrcade, Piper cleanly defeated Hogan via a sleeper hold in the main event, in part due to botched interference from The Giant.
+At the same event, Lex Luger defeated The Giant, marking the nWo's first pinfall loss since the group's inception.
+During the course of the match, following months of showing favoritism toward the nWo, Nick Patrick officially joined the group when he attacked Luger.
+Additionally, after multiple attempts to convince Diamond Dallas Page to join the group, Hall and Nash attacked Page in his United States Heavyweight Championship tournament final match against Eddie Guerrero, costing him the match.
+(The nWo left with physical possession of the title belt, which was then given to Syxx, who began declaring himself as the champion.)
+The next night on Nitro, The Giant was assaulted and kicked out of the nWo when he refused to perform a chokeslam on Piper during an nWo attack and claimed that he wanted his World Championship match with Hogan.